 If your garden produced an overabundance of fresh herbs like parsley this year, don’t let it go to waste!
 Instead, learn how to dry parsley in the microwave for a quick and easy way to preserve your fresh herbs for later use.

 Parsley is such a versatile herb, making an appearance in lots of dishes as both an ingredient and a garnish.
-It’s always handy to have on hand!
+It’s an herb that I always have on hand!

 Can Parsley Be Dried in the Microwave?

 Yes!
 Parsley can be dried in the microwave.
-In fact, it’s the quickest way to do it.
+In fact, it’s the quickest drying process!
 Not only will the oven heat up your house more, but it takes longer.
-Air drying is a great option as well, but far more time consuming too.
+Air drying is a great option as well, but far more time consuming.

-If you have an air fryer, you can also dehydrate parsley in an air fryer for a reliable alternative method.
+If you have an air fryer, you can also dehydrate parsley in an air fryer for a reliable alternative method that still preserves the vibrant color, even if it doesn’t have a separate dehydrate function.

 - Place a paper towel on a microwave safe plate